 The recommended amount of protein you should consume varies from person to person, depending on age, weight, height, and how much you exercise.
 To find out the right protein intake for your personal needs, the Harvard health blog says to use an online protein calculator.

-But in general, it’s recommended to consume .7-1 gram of protein per pound of bodyweight and some athletes such as bodybuilders may consume up to 2 grams of protein per pound.
+The calculator linked will trend on the far low end but in the fitness world it’s recommended to consume .7-1 gram of protein per pound of bodyweight and some athletes such as bodybuilders may consume up to 2 grams of protein per pound.
 So for someone of 150 pounds, they should consume approximately 105-150 grams of protein per day.
 However, dieters should note that there are health risk with consuming too much protein, just as there is with too little protein.

 3. Avoid Empty Calories

 Not all calories are created equal and hold different nutritional qualities .
 Because of this, counting calories isn’t as important for weight loss as tracking your nutrition is.

 Let’s take for example Person A..
 Person A, who is consuming 2000 calories of fast food and processed sugars every day, will feel and look much different than Person B, who eats a diet made up of 2000 calories of vegetables, proteins, and whole grains.
 The common denominator here?
 2000 calories.
 But not only is Person B eating much healthier, he/she also feels full for a longer period of time due to the calories consumed being packed with vital nutrients needed for a healthy diet.